marufshidiq/gdrive-cli-builder/README.md

 # GDrive CLI Builder
 [GDrive CLI](https://github.com/gdrive-org/gdrive) is a great tools, but because the owner is hardcoded the credentials directly to the [code](https://github.com/prasmussen/gdrive/blob/c3cbcceedd6beb1fcff30f06ea7be7c29558d181/handlers_drive.go#L17), it's makes every one who use the [release package](https://github.com/gdrive-org/gdrive/releases) from this project is sharing the same quota.
 So i try to make this repository to help who want to build the package using their own credentials.

+Note: This Repo is using a Fork of GDrive in this [Repo](https://github.com/Msameim181/gdrive)

 <details>
 <summary>
-    Problems that arise due to limit quota
+    Problems that arise due to limit quota or etc.
 </summary>

 ![Error](./assets/error.png)